"

 • Notes in the spaces of a staff with a treble clef spell FACE.

-• The first space is the lowest space, while the fourth space is the highest space.
+• The lowest space is the first space, while the highest space is the fourth space.

-• The first line is the lowest line, while the fifth line is the highest line.
+• The lowest line is the first line, while the highest line is the fifth line.

-• The fifth line is F. The first space’s F and the fifth line’s F are an octave apart.
+• The pitch on the fifth line is F. The F in the first space and the F on the fifth line are an octave apart.

-Although mnemonic devices such as Elvis’s Guitar Broke Down Friday can help you at first, it is extremely important that you memorize how to read notes quickly.
-There are numerous apps and websites that can help you with fluency.
+Although mnemonic devices like Elvis’s Guitar Broke Down Friday can assist you initially, it is vital to memorize how to read notes quickly.
+Many apps and websites can help you improve your fluency.

-In addition to the notes in Example 1.3.2, you should be fluent with a few extra notes below and above the staff.
-We can use a piano keyboard to help us.
+In addition to the notes in Example 1.3.2, you should be fluent with a few extra notes above and below the staff.
+We can use a piano keyboard to assist us (Example 1.3.3).

 Example 1.3.3.
 Keyboard and treble clef